-First, go to iPhone Settings > General > Keyboard > Keyboards and ensure the third-party keyboard is added here.
+Gboard, SwiftKey, and other 3rd party apps may not let you type without interruptions and inconveniences unless you allow full access.
+To do that, go to iPhone Settings > General > Keyboard > Keyboards and ensure the third-party keyboard is added here.
 If not, tap Add New Keyboard and add it.
 If it’s added, tap the third-party keyboard, and enable Allow Full Access.

 Secondly, open the keyboard app and make sure the settings are correct.
 Here, try to turn off unnecessary effects, themes, and extra features.
 This should most likely fix keyboard lagging and improve the overall responsiveness.

 Update the keyboard app from the App Store to ensure things are in order.